 In order to help meet the increasing demands on the capacity of the health-care system, the College of Physicians and Surgeons has made temporary emergency registration options available to physicians who meet these eligibility requirements:

 The College of Physicians and Surgeons of BC has gathered physician feedback on a proposed bylaw change to allow international medical graduates (IMGs) to be registered with the College as an Associate Physician to provide needed support (under supervision) in acute care settings.
 Work on this began far in advance of our current pandemic, although these IMGs would likely begin work as soon as possible, and would create a permanent new category of physician licensure.
 More information can be found on the College website here.

 Practice Resources & Guidelines

-Guidelines for expanded testing for COVID-19 (April 23)
+Guidelines for expanded testing for COVID-19 (June 1 update)

-The updated guidelines advise that testing should be done of all individuals with new respiratory or systemic symptoms compatible with COVID-19, however mild.
+The updated guidelines advise that testing should be done of all individuals with new respiratory or systemic symptoms compatible with COVID-19, however mild, and details groups who should have testing priority.
 Physicians and other healthcare providers can also order a COVID-19 test for any patient based on their clinical judgment.

 BCCDC on immunization services during COVID-19

 The BC Center for Disease Control provides guidance to immunization providers on prioritization of infant, childhood and adult immunization programs during the COVID-19 pandemic.

 BCCDC: COVID-19 Information & Resources for Health Care Professionals

 The BC Centre for Disease Control provides the most up-to-date information about the rapidly evolving COVID-19 outbreak in British Columbia, including a list of COVID-19 designated hospitals.